sgithens/MorphicLiteSolutions/Documentation/Format.md

-The solutions registry is written and maintained in [YAML](https://yaml.org).
+The solutions registry is written and maintained in [YAML](https://yaml.org) with the expectation that it will be human-edited.

 The YAML source can be translated into JSON for packaging with clients.